Alvarez blasts Baker, Astros to World Series title vs Phils – KION546

 “When I was rounding second base, I felt the whole stadium moving,” Alvarez said through a translator.

-Baker finally got his first title in his 25th season as a manager, the past three since being hired by the Astros to help the team regain credibility after the sign-stealing scandal that cost manager A.J.
+The 73-year-old Baker finally got his first title in his 25th season as a manager.
+He’s spent the past three with the Astros after they hired him to help the team regain credibility after their trash can banging scheme cost manager A.J.
 Hinch and general manager Jeff Luhnow their jobs, and made Houston the most reviled team in baseball.

+“I wasn’t here in 2017, but it’s definitely a weight off of everybody’s shoulders.
+Ain’t nobody can say (anything) now,” said closer Ryan Pressly, who finished the Series with another scoreless inning.

-The 73-year-old Baker, who had been to the World Series twice before as a skipper, is the oldest championship manager in any of the four major North American sports.
-It came 20 years after a near-miss, when came within five outs of winning the championship while guiding the San Francisco Giants.
+Baker, who won a World Series as a player with the Los Angeles Dodgers and had been to the Fall Classic twice before as a skipper, is the oldest championship manager in any of the four major North American sports.
+The win came 20 years after a near-miss, when he came within five outs of taking the title while guiding the San Francisco Giants.

 “What’s next?
 I said if I win one, I want to win two,” Baker said afterward.